Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Self-Driven Pose Transfer by Permuting Textures

-\textbf{Inputs to the Pose Branch.} While prior work only uses a texture branch to transfer texture to the target pose \citep{pumarola2018unsupervised,ma2018disentangled,ma2021must,wang2022self}, we propose a pose branch that provides relative geometry information for the permuted textures, which helps recover shape and length after pose transfer.
-To learn a powerful pose transformation function that supports large pose variations, the source pose in this branch is permuted the same way as the textures.
-In addition, we mask 50\% of the source pose representation to force the model to learn the inherit symmetry in human body.
-The inputs to the pose branch become $[\tilde{P_s};\tilde{M}]=\text{RandMask}([P_s;M],m_p)$, where $m_p=0.5$.
-Note that the inputs of the texture and pose branches are permuted the same way so they are spatially aligned in the dual branch attention module (see Sec. \ref{sec:att}).
-The permuted pose representations $[\tilde{P_s};\tilde{M}]$ are given as inputs to the dual-kernel pose encoder (Sec. \ref{sec:dke}).
+\textbf{Inputs to the Pose Branches.} Prior work uses a single branch to encode pose and texture \cite{pumarola2018unsupervised,ma2018disentangled,ma2021must,wang2022self}, but we find separate source pose and texture branches (as shown in Fig.\ \ref{fig:model}) improves shape and texture recovery after pose transfer.
+These pose branches do not contain texture information as postures are represented as 2D UV coordinates obtained from DensePose \cite{guler2018densepose} pretrained on COCO \cite{lin2014microsoft}.
+We also permute source pose the same way as textures to learn a pose transformation function that supports large pose variations.
+In addition, we mask 50\% of the source pose features to force the model to learn the inherited symmetry in the human body.
+Thus, inputs to the source pose branch are $[\tilde{P_s};\tilde{M}]=\text{RandMask}([P_s;M],m_p)$, where $m_p=0.5$.
+During training, the target pose is the original pose, but it is replaced with a new pose during inference.
+Note that the inputs of the texture and source pose branches are permuted the same way so they are spatially aligned in the attention module (see Sec.\ \ref{sec:att}).
+The permuted source pose representations $[\tilde{P_s};\tilde{M}]$ are then fed to a dual-scale pose encoder (Sec.\ \ref{sec:dke}).